Mulder and Scully Meet the Were-Monster: Series in-jokes

 The episode heavily features in-jokes and easter eggs that reference past episodes.

 In the fifth season episode "Chinga", Mulder revealed his penchant for throwing pencils into his office's ceiling.
-In this episode, he takes to throwing them at the iconic "I Want to Believe" poster.
+In this episode, he takes to throwing them at the famous "I Want to Believe" poster.
 After single-handedly taking down Pasha, Scully hushes Mulder's concerns, noting, "You forget...
 I'm immortal."
 This is a reference to Morgan's "Clyde Bruckman's Final Repose", wherein the title character, after being asked by Scully how she will die, responds that she will not.
 When the motel owner looks into Mulder’s room, he sees him sleeping in a red speedo, a reference to a scene in the second season episode "Duane Barry".
 The graveyard where Mulder and Mann talk prominently features tombstones with the names "Kim Manners" and "Jack Hardy".
 Manners was a former director of the series, who worked on 52 episodes; the tombstones' epigraph—"Let’s kick it in the ass"—was a saying often uttered by Manners.
 Hardy was an assistant director to Carter on The X-Files' sister series Millennium and spin-off The Lone Gunmen—as well as The X-Files: I Want to Believe (2008).
 Mann's dog's name, Daggoo, is a reference to Herman Melville's novel Moby Dick, continuing a tradition of featuring Melville-inspired names in the series (Scully's father used to call her Starbuck; Scully's former dog—referenced in this episode—was named Queequeg; and in "Quagmire", Scully likens Mulder's search for the truth to Captain Ahab's search for the great white whale).
 The stoners from "Quagmire" reprise their roles as stoners in this episode.
 Mulder's cell phone ringtone is the series' theme song.
-Guy Mann is dressed in the iconic rumpled seersucker suit and battered straw hat with a red and black hatband that was worn by INS reporter Carl Kolchak as played by Darren McGavin in the 1970s series Kolchak: the Night Stalker, a TV series that Carter has said inspired him to create The X-Files.
+Guy Mann is dressed in a similar rumpled seersucker suit and battered straw hat with a red and black hatband that was worn by INS reporter Carl Kolchak as played by Darren McGavin in the 1970s series Kolchak: the Night Stalker, a TV series that Carter has said inspired him to create The X-Files.
 McGavin went on to play the part of Arthur Dales in the episodes "Travelers" and "Agua Mala" in the fifth and sixth seasons of The X-Files, respectively.